top of page

 Collaborative Governance of the USACE NY & NJ Harbor & Tributaries Focus Area Feasibility Study (NYNJHATS)

-I conduct a detailed case study and assessment of the (limited) collaborative governance and environmental justice structures embedded within the Army Corps of Engineers’ NY & NJ Harbor & Tributaries Feasibility Study.
-Case study methods will include: timeline documentation and stakeholder mapping, content analysis of public comments during the 2022-2023 open period, a short stakeholder survey, and recommendations for improving the current NYNJHATS EJ analysis methods.
+I conduct a detailed case study and assessment of the (limited) collaborative governance, community engagement efforts, and environmental justice structures embedded within the Army Corps of Engineers’ NY & NJ Harbor & Tributaries Feasibility Study and subsequent Actionable Elements Draft Feasibility Report.
+Triangulated case study methods include: 1) timeline documentation and stakeholder mapping; 2) content analysis of FOIA-requested public comments during the 2022-2023 open period and secondary summer 2025 open period; 3) a pre/post-evaluation of a scientific assessments workshop; 4) and recommendations for improving the current NYNJHATS EJ analysis methods.

 1229161631a_edited.jpg